Islamic banking and finance: Banking

+Early example: Zubayr ibn al-Awwam

-It is argued that the fundraising business of Zubayr ibn al-Awwam were practically a Banking with zero interests.
-Zubayr pioneering this practice by technically modified the money keeping service to be a loan which Zubayr obligated to pay off, while Zubayr also got privilege to manage the money he kept to do his business.
-The practice of Zubayr to accept deposits from peoples while not charging any interest to his clients were causing Zubayr to suffered an inflated debt of 2,000,000 Dinar during his death.
-However, al-Zubayr invested the deposit moneys of the clients for his own lucrative businesses, so his inheritors managed to settle his debts, while still leaving many heritage for his family.
-After his death, his son Abdullah ibn Zubayr sold the property for 1.600.000 dinar, This practice was allowed according to classical scholar consensus, such as Ibn Taymiyyah in his Majmu Fatawa.
+It is argued that in practice the fundraising business of Zubayr ibn al-Awwam was banking with zero interest.
+Zubayr pioneered this practice by technically modifying the money-keeping service to be a loan which Zubayr was obligated to pay off, while he also got privilege to manage the money he kept to do his business.
+Zubayr's practice of accepting deposits while not charging any interest meant Zubayr died with an inflated debt of 2,000,000 Dinar.
+However, Zubayr invested his clients' deposits in his own lucrative businesses, so his inheritors managed to settle his debts while still leaving an inheritance for his family.
+After his death, his son Abdullah ibn Zubayr sold the property for 1.600.000 dinar.
+This practice was allowed according to classical scholar consensus, such as Ibn Taymiyyah in his Majmu Fatawa.

 Early banking

 According to Timur Kuran, by "the tenth century, Islamic law supported credit and investment instruments" that were "as advanced" as anything in the non-Islamic world, but prior to the 19th century there were no "durable" financial institutions "recognizable as banks" in the Muslim world.
 The first Muslim majority-owned banks did not emerge until the 1920s.

 An early market economy and an early form of mercantilism, sometimes called Islamic capitalism, was developed between the eighth and twelfth centuries.
 The monetary economy of the period was based on the widely circulated currency the gold dinar, and it tied together regions that were previously economically independent.

 A number of economic concepts and techniques were applied in early Islamic banking, including bills of exchange, partnership (mufawada, including limited partnerships, or mudaraba), and forms of capital (al-mal), capital accumulation (nama al-mal), cheques, promissory notes, trusts (see Waqf), transactional accounts, loaning, ledgers and assignments.
 Muslim traders are known to have used the cheque or ṣakk system since the time of Harun al-Rashid (9th century) of the Abbasid Caliphate.
 Organizational enterprises independent from the state also existed in the medieval Islamic world, while the agency institution was also introduced during that time.
 Many of these early capitalist concepts were adopted and further advanced in medieval Europe from the 13th century onwards.